qunitjs/qunit/docs/api/QUnit/test.skip.md

 ---
 layout: page-api
 title: QUnit.test.skip()
-excerpt: Add a test that will be skipped.
+excerpt: Define a test that will be skipped.
 groups:
   - main
 redirect_from: